section-engineering-education/engineering-education/content/articles/socket-programming-in-the-dotnet-framework-using-csharp/index.md

 We will again create another class which will be a socket listener.
 In this class we will do the following:
 - set a reset event for all completed tasks and set its initial parameter to false.
-- Add a method to start the listener and in the method, we will add a byte array and set a new instance to 1024.
+- Add a method to start the listener.
+In this same method, we will also add a byte array and set the new instance to 1024 bytes
 - Add an IP host entry and get the host entry by passing in the hostname of the DNS server.
 - Next, we set the IP address of the host and pick the first element of it.
 - Afterwards, we will set the endpoint IP address and set it to a new IP on port 80.
 - We then initialize another socket, call a listener and pass in the IP address family.
 Afterwards we set a stream and a protocol.
 - Finally, we can start our application and catch any errors in the application.
 We will do this by using the `try...catch` method.

 In our try method, we will bind our listener to the local endpoint and set the listen backlog `111`.
 We will use a while loop to wait for any incoming connections.

 In the catch method, we will print the message on the screen using the `e.Message` method.